-Our investigators also review all available government data and reports, including FAA and NTSB findings, as well as the airline’s own investigation practices and procedures to assess liability and obtain full and fair compensation for our clients.
+Kreindler attorneys and investigators review all available government data and reports, including FAA and NTSB findings, as well as the airline’s own investigation practices and procedures to assess liability and obtain full and fair compensation for our clients.

-Every year, passengers experience inflight injuries due to direct impacts with these fixtures of air travel.
-Rolling service carts, which weigh hundreds of pounds, can be difficult to navigate and avoid in the narrow aisles of airplanes.
-A collision with a fully loaded, heavy, metal service cart can cause debilitating, long-lasting injuries that could affect a passenger’s ability to work.
+Every year, passengers experience airline cabin injuries from direct impacts with food service or beverage carts.
+Rolling service carts, which can weigh hundreds of pounds, are difficult to navigate and avoid in the narrow aisles of airplanes.
+A strike from a fully loaded, metal service cart can cause debilitating, long-lasting injuries that could affect a passenger’s ability to work.

 Burns from Hot Liquid Burns

-Serious burns requiring medical attention frequently occur on flights as flight attendants move about the airplane cabin serving passengers scorching hot beverages.
-Turbulence, bumping into passengers or other flight attendants and unexpected movement of the airplane can cause spills that could result in severe burns and permanent injuries.
+Serious burns requiring medical attention frequently occur on aircraft as flight attendants move about the airplane cabin serving passengers scorching hot beverages and scalding soup.
+Turbulence, bumping into passengers or other flight attendants and unexpected jolts or movement of the airplane can cause spills that could result in severe burns and permanent injuries.

-The warnings for being cautious when opening overhead compartments are warranted as they all too often result in head and neck injuries when items fall from the bins overhead.
+The warnings regarding overhead compartments are warranted as thousands suffer broken bones, cuts, bruises, concussions and other head and neck injuries from items falling from the bins overhead.

 Harm Done by Other Passengers

-The stress of travel and alcohol consumption can lead some passengers to behave inappropriately while on flights.
-Airline pilots, flight crews, and attendants must protect passengers from injury, harm, and harassment done by unruly, drunk, or belligerent passengers.
+The stress of flying, alcohol consumption and recent travel mandates can lead some passengers to behave inappropriately while on flights.
+It is up to airline pilots, flight crews, and attendants to protect passengers from injury, harm, and harassment by unruly, drunk, or belligerent passengers.

-What to do if You’re the Victim of an In-Flight or Airport Accident
+What can you do if you’re the victim of an onboard injury or airport accident?

-- Seek immediate medical attention – First and foremost, make sure you have a doctor or other medical professional evaluate you.
+- Seek immediate medical attention – Be seen by a doctor for an evaluation.
 Even if you feel fine at the time, many injuries don’t reveal themselves until sometime after the accident.
-Be sure to request copies or access to all medical records related to your injury.
+Be sure to request copies or access to all medical records related to your passenger injury.

-- Gather evidence – To the extent you’re able to at the time, write down or make an audio or video recording any important information, including the circumstances and exact time and location of the accident.
+- Gather evidence – Document all important information, including the flight information, circumstances and exact time and location of the accident.

-- Take photographs – Every detail matters.
-Take photos of the accident scene, your injuries, and the lighting and airplane or airport conditions where the accident occurred.
+- Take photographs or video recordings – Every detail matters.
+Take photos of the accident scene, your injuries and the lighting and airplane or airport conditions where the incident took place.

 - Gather witnesses – Talk to any people who saw the accident and make sure to get their full names, addresses, and phone numbers so they can be reached later if necessary.

-- Consult a lawyer – We offer a free consultation, and if we take your case, our experienced in-flight accident attorneys will assist you every step of the way, including with an independent investigation of the accident and taking any necessary legal action, up to and including filing a personal injury or product liability lawsuit on your behalf.
+- Consult a lawyer – We offer a free consultation, and if we take your case, our experienced airplane passenger injury attorneys will assist you every step of the way.
+Kreindler will complete an independent investigation of the accident and take necessary legal action, up to and including filing a personal injury or product liability lawsuit on your behalf.